rdamarapati/pushpop/README.md

 $ git push heroku master
 ```

 Lastly, make sure you have the right processes running.
-Pushover uses 1 worker (see the `Procfile`).
+Pushpop uses 1 worker (see the `Procfile`).

 ``` shell
 $ heroku scale worker=1
 ```

-Your Pushover should be up and running.
+Your Pushpop should be up and running.
 Tail the Heroku logs to see your jobs run:

 ``` shell
 $ heroku logs --tail
 ```

-### The Pushover DSL + API
+### The Pushpop DSL + API

-Steps and jobs are the heart of the Pushover DSL (domain-specific language).
+Steps and jobs are the heart of the Pushpop DSL (domain-specific language).
 A `Pushfile` contains one or more jobs,
 and jobs contain one or more steps.

 #### Jobs